Coffee ++

 What is an integrated development partnership?

-An integrated development partnership (iDPP) is a joint initiative between a project of Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and one or more private companies.
-In the case of Coffee++, the iDPP is incorporated into the global programme “Sustainability and Value Added in Agricultural Supply Chains”.
+An integrated development partnership (iDPP) is a joint initiative between a project run by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and one or more private companies.
+In the case of coffee, the iDPP is part of the global program “Sustainability and Value Creation in Agricultural Supply Chains.”

 Curbing emissions through regenerative agriculture: